-2. Press ENTER to confirm and begin navigating to the MOB position.
+Press ENTER to confirm and begin navigating to the MOB location.

 When a MOB is activated, a MOB waypoint with an international MOB symbol is created, and the unit begins actively navigating to that point.
-Use any of the Navigation Pages to guide you back to the MOB point.
+Use any of the navigation pages to guide you back to the MOB point.
 The MOB waypoint is stored in the waypoint list and can be deleted like any other waypoint.